 (12) Solid and hazardous waste management inspections.

-Staff assistance visits are not inspections but are teaching and training opportunities that support staff inspections.
+SAVs are not inspections.
+SAVs are teaching and training opportunities that support staff inspections.
 Staff sections conduct SAVs to assist, teach, and train subordinate staff sections on how to meet the standards required to operate effectively within a particular functional area.
-SAVs can occur at the discretion of the commander, or a staff principal at any level can request a SAV from the next higher staff echelon.
+SAVs can occur at the discretion of the commander/State Adjutant General/program manager/director, or a staff principal at any level can request an SAV from the next higher staff echelon.
 SAVs can assist staff sections in preparing for upcoming inspections or train staff sections on new concepts, technologies, or operating techniques.
 SAVs do not produce formal reports but instead provide feedback only to the staff section receiving the assistance.

 a.
 Inspector general inspections focus principally on issues that are systemic in nature and that affect many units throughout the command.
 IG inspections examine and recommend solutions for problems that command and staff inspections cannot solve at the local level.
-IGs conduct inspections through all levels of full spectrum operations, and IGs use teaching and training to add to the effectiveness and positive impact of these inspections.
+IGs conduct inspections through all levels of unified land operations.
+IGs also use teaching and training to add to the effectiveness and positive impact of these inspections.
+Since IGs are qualified to conduct complex inspections of systemic issues, organizations with IGs (those normally commanded by a general officer) must include an IG inspection program as part of the OIP.

 b.
 AR 20-1 governs the development and conduct of IG inspections.

 c.
-Inspectors general tailor inspections to meet the commander's needs.
-Inspector general inspections may also focus on units, functional areas, or both.
+IGs tailor inspections to meet the commander's needs.
+IG inspections may also focus on units, functional areas, or both.

-d.
-Inspectors general are exposed to a wider range of units than most other inspectors.
-Inspectors general are trained to
+e.
+IGs are exposed to a wider range of units than most other inspectors.
+IGs are trained to —

 (1) Identify substandard performance, determine the magnitude of the deficiency, and seek the reason (root cause) for the substandard performance or deficiency.